Benefits of cloud migration

 - Semantics risks, where there are differences in data measurement units between legacy and new systems.

 - Corruption, when data integrity is eroded because of format or content differences between legacy and new systems.

 - Interference, when legacy data is changed or updated as it's being migrated.

 Reduce the risks of data migration challenges with these solutions:

 - First, get a high-level overview of how to migrate to the cloud.

-- Take a deep dive into migration best practises and methods in the Microsoft Cloud Adoption Framework for Azure.
+- Take a deep dive into migration best practices and methods in the Microsoft Cloud Adoption Framework for Azure.

-- Different types of workloads have different migration requirements—check out specialised migration tools which you can use on your own with help from a partner.
+- Different types of workloads have different migration requirements—check out specialized migration tools which you can use on your own with help from a partner.

-- Many organisations work with a partner to help migrate their data.
-You can get connected with a qualified partner who specialises in your needs and get curated recommendations for your data migration by joining the free Azure Migration Programme.
+- Many organizations work with a partner to help migrate their data.
+You can get connected with a qualified partner who specializes in your needs and get curated recommendations for your data migration by joining the free Azure Migration Program.